 Across the directory, we see 514 pages (PLPs & indexable facets of those PLPs) ranking for at least one keyword in the UK.
 There are dedicated pages for each console system and key subcategories within those systems.
 These pages rank for 32k keywords in the UK.
 And for over 46% of them, they rank on page one.

 Argos’ structure, creating a mini section for each console, pays dividends.
-For example, Argos have a department page dedicated to the Playstation 5 system showing:
+For example, Argos have a category listing page (a ‘CLP’, sometimes called a ‘department’ page) dedicated to the Playstation 5 system showing:

 - Highlighted products (all products live in another directory)

 - Links to important subcategories via both in-body copy and a sub-menu

 - Links to other related categories (such as upcoming PS5 games & gaming chairs)

 - Plus links to guides (such as their games console guide, shown below).

 CLPs show off various subcategories within a major category (or department), often listing them in some fashion such as a submenu and highlighting certain options within the main body.
 They cover a broad category within the store & help customers find the area they are interested in rather than just being a PLP showing every product within the department.

 Beneath this department page sites a range of traditional ecommerce PLPs covering the range of important subtopics in our sample keyword set.
 There are dedicated ecommerce listing pages for PS5 consoles (including bundles), games and controllers plus more subcategories not in our sample set such as headsets & digital downloads.